Integrative Medicine Fellowship Director

 This commitment to an integrated approach to patient care is at the heart of Dr. Kogan’s vision of the GW Center for Integrative Medicine as a model for the Integrated Medical Home, a repository of resources, care, and healing for all patients, but especially those with complex medical problems and chronic conditions who so often need more than conventional Western medical treatments alone can provide.

 In November 2013, Drexel Magazine, a publication of Drexel University, listed Dr. Mikhail Kogan in its first 40 Under 40 alumni section, a report celebrating “a few of the bright, innovative, entrepreneurial minds who are making their mark on the world.”

-Dr. Kogan is available for integrative medicine consultations, craniosacral therapy sessions, and integrative primary care visits on Mondays, Tuesdays, Thursdays, and Fridays at the Center for Integrative Medicine.
+Dr. Kogan is available for integrative medicine consultations, craniosacral therapy sessions, and integrative primary care visits on Mondays, and Wednesdays at the Center for Integrative Medicine.

 Please consider this a note of thanks, rather than a letter to be read into my file.
 I’m sleeping, pretty much every night, often all the way through the night, and it has changed my life — so thank you for the time you have taken to evaluate my family and personal medical history, our discussions, your theory about a genetic mutation that might be contributing to my sleeplessness, and your suggestion for remedies.